AoiKuiyuyou/AoikHotkey/README.md

 Unlike AutoHotkey's key-sequence hotkey that is triggered by an extra space after the target key sequence, AoikHotkey's key-sequence hotkey is triggered as soon as the target key sequence is typed.
-To resemble AutoHotkey's extra space behaviour, simply add a space to the end of a hotkey definition.
+To resemble AutoHotkey's extra space behavior, simply add a space to the end of a hotkey definition.

 ### Hotkey function
 A hotkey function can either take no argument, or take one argument: the event